Depot Road Active Transportation

 Description:

 The District will install a new protected multi-use pathway on the north side of Highway 99 to Government Road.
 The new pathway will connect to bike lanes on Government Road to provide a safe, comfortable and accessible pedestrian and cyclist connection.
+This project will increase safety for all users at intersections by improving lighting, installing rectangular rapid flashing beacons and enhancing accessibility.

 (Click diagram to open a larger view in a new tab.)